 It is based on the legend of 1000 cranes and Sadako’s story, a little girl who lived the tragedy of Hiroshima.

-Now based between Paris and Marseille, Mademoiselle Maurice develops and creates in her studio colorful works with the fruits of a rich influences and career lessons.
+Now based in south of France, mooving between Haute-Savoie and other locations, Mademoiselle Maurice develops and creates in her studio colorful works with the fruits of a rich influences and career lessons.

 Via paper, paint, metal, or other mixed media and recycled stuffs, she gave birth to works in tune with their daily lives.

-These fetishes medium are paper and thread, she loves to shape these natural materials in a complex manner.
+These fetishes medium are paper , threads and all kind of recycling stuffs, she loves to shape these natural materials in a complex manner.

 These openly positive creations, ultra colorful and immediate demands, emanates a carousel of emotion or everyone is